openseadragon/flex-render/README.md

 ````
 With ``use_mode=show`` the blending is ignored.
 With `blend`, blending is respected, with `clip` applied only against the previous layer.

+Updates to the configuration are generally reflected immediately, if you re-build the program.

 ### UI Components
 When you want to let users to control shader inputs through UI, you need to provide